George Hiller

 Fate: Wounded in action, survived

-A quiet, thoughtful character with a cool and confident persona, Hiller was selected for the job of organiser, and was parachuted with wireless operator Cyril Watney into south western France in January 1944.
-His objective was to begin FOOTMAN, a new circuit to aid the leader of the socialist military wing Jean Vincent (known as 'Colonel Vény'), who had requested SOE's help via Harry Peulevé in the Corrèze.
-FOOTMAN's first action, the sabotage of the Ratier aircraft works in Figeac, was a complete success, but Hiller soon ran into problems which would draw heavily on his skills as a diplomat.
+A quiet, thoughtful character with a cool and confident persona, Hiller was selected for the job of organiser, and in January 1944 he was parachuted with wireless operator Cyril Watney into the Lot in south‐western France.
+His objective was to begin FOOTMAN, a new circuit which would support a socialist leader, Jean Vincent (known as "Colonel Vény"): Veny had already boasted of commanding considerable resistance forces to another SOE agent, Harry Peulevé, in nearby Corrèze, and Hiller's job would be to arm, train and direct them.
+Hiller's first action, the sabotage of the Ratier aircraft works in Figeac, was one of F Section's biggest successes and put the factory out of action for months, but Hiller's problems with Vény ran into problems which would draw much more on his skills as a diplomat.

-By the time he had recovered, Hiller had no reason to return to the Lot: the retreat of German forces from the south-west and the dominance of de Gaulle's Forces Françaises de l'Interieur (FFI) meant that FOOTMAN had nothing more to contribute.
-However, the manner in which he had undertaken one of F Section's most difficult liaison missions did not go unnoticed, and he was awarded the DSO in 1945.
-After the war Hiller worked in variety of diplomatic posts across the world, and married in 1963.
-Following a move to the British embassy in Brussels he was diagnosed with a serious muscular illness, and he died two years later, in 1972.
+After the war, George Hiller worked in variety of diplomatic posts across the world, and married Judith Buchanan in 1963.
+Following a move to the British embassy in Brussels he was diagnosed with a serious illness, and he died two years later, in 1972.
 His wartime exploits are remembered in Jacques Poirier's The Giraffe Has a Long Neck, published in 1995.